Think. Breathe. Act.

 in coordination with thought and action.

-When we pay attention to our breathing we are able to listen to the rhythm of life within.
-Knowing our own rhythm allows us to focus our performance.
-Breathing brings balance and understanding of technique.
+Pay attention to your breathing, become able to listen to the rhythm of life within you.
+Knowing your own rhythm allows focus to dominate your performance.
+Breathing brings balance, thus you understand technique and expertly apply it, every time.

 Transfer from the reliance on innate talent to